topfreegames/offers/docs/source/API.md

   ### Create Offer
   `POST /offers`

-  Insert a new Offer into the database.
+  Inserts a new Offer into the database.

   **Requires basic auth**.